pyne/pyne/doc-src/source/doc/usersguide/get_install.rst

     prompt%> cd FLUKA
     prompt%> tar zxvf $HOME/Downloads/flukaxx.xx-linux-gfor64bitAA.tar.gz

 After you have untarred the FLUKA download file you can read the README file in the top level directory for additional help.
+There is also the FLUKA manual *FM.pdf*, and a text version of the online manual, *fluka2011.manual*.

-The instructions for installing FLUKA are in their online `manual <http://www.fluka.org/fluka.php?id=man_onl`_.
-The instructions for installing on a 64 bit machine are outlined below.
+The instructions for installing on a 64 bit machine are in the various manuals and outlined below.

 *Link FLUKA Object Files*